 In the above example spreadsheet:

 If the results of your Datevalue function are displayed as a simple number (as in the example above), and you want Excel to display the results as dates, this can be done by formatting the cells to have the date type.
-To do this:

 The resulting formatted spreadsheet is shown on the rightabove.